 Taught for many years to physicians at the American Back Society, physical therapists working in gerontology, and Yoga practitioners, this workshop focuses on the practical benefits of understanding the evolutionary structure and functions of the pelvis.
 This is particularly useful in assisting people, who suffer from the back and hip problems frequently associated with pelvic instability, hypermobility, as well as loss of perineal control.

 The distortion of weight transference with pelvic instability contributes to both lower back, sacroiliac and hip pain.
-Students will learn to identify when there is too much relative movement, which can be aggravated by certain ATM or FI lessons.
-Bone, muscle, perineum, and other pelvic soft tissues and their innervation will be addressed with short ATM’s and FI practice interspersed throughout the day.
+Students will learn to identify when there is too much relative movement, which can be aggravated by certain movement and hands-0n lessons.
+Bone, muscle, perineum, and other pelvic soft tissues and their innervation will be addressed with short ATMs and FI practice interspersed throughout the day.

 Working with Repetitive Stress Injuries: Improve Your Posture